boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 ### **Step B: Executing the Two-Stage Search**

-**Your Turn: Execute both search methods to ensure both efficiency and comprehensiveness.
-We start with the accelerator method to work smarter.**
+**Your Turn**: Execute both search methods to ensure both efficiency and comprehensiveness.
+We start with the accelerator method to work smarter.

 #### **Stage 1: The Accelerator Search (Scout Ahead)**